Funeral for NYC firefighter killed battling movie set blaze - Philly

 NEW YORK (AP) - Mourners are set to gather in New York City for the funeral of a firefighter who was killed while battling a blaze on a movie set.

-Tuesday's funeral for Michael Davidson will be held at St. Patrick's Cathedral.
+Tuesday's funeral for Lt.
+Michael Davidson will be held at St. Patrick's Cathedral.

 Davidson died early Friday from smoke inhalation.
 The 15-year veteran had been fighting a fire in the basement of a Harlem building where a movie starring Edward Norton, Bruce Willis, Willem Dafoe and Alec Baldwin was being filmed.